daurnimator/lua-psl/index.md

 ### `psl.VERSION_NUMBER` <!-- --> {#psl.VERSION_NUMBER}

-The libpsl version as an number.
+The libpsl version as an integer.

 Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.